Dad Sues Wheelchair Company In Son's Death

 The father said any settlement would go to the JPT Foundation, a non-profit foundation he set up in his son’s honor to help people with disabilities.

-The New York offices of Scott C. Gottlieb have experience dealing with wrongful death cases following personal injury caused by the negligence of another.
+Scott C. Gottlieb, Injury Law Attorney, has experience dealing with wrongful death cases following personal injury caused by the negligence of another.
 If you feel that you or a loved one has suffered due to wrongful death, call our firm at 800-825-5529 or visit our web site.
 There is no case-review cost.